stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           on a retainer basis, an hour bank, or a per-project basis.
 Once I understand your needs I will create a tailored proposal with several options to choose from.
-      - title: University of Waterloo's Technova
+      - title: University of Waterloo's Technova Hackathon
         content: >-
           No product or service is too technical to learn and understand.
 Part of our initial onboarding is an in-depth understanding of your